reactjs/react.dev/src/content/reference/react/cache.md

 #### `useMemo` {/*deep-dive-use-memo*/}

 In general, you should use [`useMemo`](/reference/react/useMemo) for caching a expensive computation in a Client Component across renders.
-As an example, to memoize a transformation of data within a component.
+As an example, to memoize a transformation of data within a Component.

 ```jsx {4}
 'use client';